 Unconstrained demand represents the total demand for Sonoma Water's supply, absent any restrictions or demand reduction actions.
 During development of the 2020 UWMP, each of Sonoma Water's contractors and Marin Water provided annual projected unconstrained demands for Sonoma Water supply for calendar years 2021 through 2025 (as well as projections in 5-year increments through 2045), considering population growth, available local supplies, and other factors.
-Each of Sonoma Water's contractors and Marin Water were provided the opportunity to update their unconstrained demands for calendar years 2024 and 2025 to reflect any changed conditions or new information.
-Several of Sonoma Water's customers updated their demands.
+Each of Sonoma Water's contractors and Marin Water provided updates to their unconstrained demands for calendar year 2025 and 2026.

-For Sonoma Water's other customers, which are not required to prepare UWMPs due to their small size, the 2024 and 2025 demands are interpolated from the 2020 and 2025 unconstrained demand estimates developed by Sonoma Water for the 2020 UWMP based on historical demands, population growth projections, and assumed available local supplies.
+For Sonoma Water's other customers, which are not required to prepare UWMPs due to their small size, the 2025 and 2026 demands are based on the unconstrained demand estimates developed by Sonoma Water for the 2020 UWMP, with 2026 demands interpolated from the 2025 and 2030 estimates.
+These projections are based on historical demands, population growth projections, and assumed available local supplies.